Mino260806/PhantomMic/README.md

 - Inside the chosen folder create a new file phantom.txt, write the name of your target audio file (without extension is also fine) and save it.
 The file can be left empty if you want to use your microphone as normal.

+  Note: If the target records audio to a file, there is a chance the module won't work.
+This is intentional because the main purpose is using it in calls.

   **<u>Bonus Tip:</u>** use an app like *MacroDroid* or *Tasker* to automate the process

 <details>